snotskie/ttrpg/md/index.md

 ### Spark Rolls
 <!-- _class: rules -->

-A pair of balanced Stats and can be "Sparked."
+A pair of balanced Stats can be "Sparked."
 Sparks are what allow characters to perform far beyond what is normally possible, limited only by their imagination&mdash;and ability to control it!

 <div>